ai4os-hub/ai4os-yolo-torch/README.md

 ><span style="color:Blue">**Note:**</span>  If you have annotations files in Coco json format or Pascal VOC xml format, you can use the following script to convert them to the proper format for yolo.
 ```
-ai4os-yolov8-torch/yolov8_api/seg_coco_json_to_yolo.py #for segmentation
+ai4os-yolo-torch/ai4os_yolo/seg_coco_json_to_yolo.py #for segmentation
-ai4os-yolov8-torch/yolov8_api/preprocess_ann.py #For detection
+ai4os-yolo-torch/ai4os_yolo/preprocess_ann.py #For detection
 ```
 # 📦 Available Models

-The Ultralytics YOLOv8 model can be used to train multiple tasks including classification, detection, and segmentatio.
+The Ultralytics YOLO models can be used to train multiple tasks including classification, detection, and segmentatio.
 To train the model based on your project, you can select on of the task_type option in the training arguments and the corresponding model will be loaded and trained.
 For each task, you can select the model arguments from various YOLO model versions later than version 8.